 Good Cop/Bad Cop: He plays the good cop routine with almost all of his partners.

-In many interrogrations, he's both.
-He responds in a good cop manner if you choose "truth" and a bad cop manner if you choose "doubt".
+In many interrogations, he's both.
+He responds in a good cop manner if you choose "truth" and a bad cop manner if you choose "doubt" or "lie".

 The search for the Black Dahlia killer is literally Cole figuring out everything and finding the clues on his own.
 Funnily, considering all the stuff breaking down in that case, Rusty following close behind likely would have resulted in killing them both